Ultraviolet suppression and nonlocality in optical model potentials for nucleon-nucleus scattering: Framework

 In general this double integral results in a non-diagonal (nonlocal) function in $r,r'$ coordinates (we omit subscript $c$ for simplicity).
 Similar expressions hold for the spin-orbit term.
 Evaluations of the above integrals are performed up to some upper momenta chosen to ensure convergence of scattering observables.
 Symbolically,

 representing an ultraviolet cutoff of the interaction.
 In practice, the only condition imposed to $\Lambda$ is that scattering observables remain invariant under its variations.
-With this criterion set we look for the minimum $\Lambda$ as function of the target mass $A$ and the beam energy.
+With this guiding criterion we look for the minimum $\Lambda$ as a function of the target mass $A$ and the beam energy.

 For the ultraviolet cutoff we use the hyperbolic regulator $f_\Lambda(k)$ defined as

 which in the limit $\delta\to 0$, becomes the Heaviside step function $\Theta(\Lambda - k)$.
 In this study we use $\delta=0.2$~fm$^{-1}$, as width of the cutoff.
 In what follows we focus on the implications of this cutoff, namely